Real wages: United States

-Using the Personal consumption expenditures price index (PCE), the real wages of a typical worker have increased by 32% over the past three decades.
-Median wages — for all workers, not just production and nonsupervisory workers — grew by 25% over the past three decades (using the PCE).
-Wages for the bottom 20% of workers grew by more than one-third.

 The Economic Policy Institute stated wages have failed to keep up with productivity in the United States since the mid 1970s, and that wages have therefore stagnated.
 According to them, between 1973 and 2013, productivity grew 74.4% and hourly compensation grew 9.2%, contradicting the neoclassical economic theory that those two should rise equally together.
 However, the Heritage Foundation says these claims rest on misinterpreted economic statistics.
 According to them, productivity grew 100% between 1973 and 2012 while employee compensation, which accounts for worker benefits as well as wages, grew 77%.
 The Economic Policy Institute and the Heritage Foundation used different inflation adjusting methods in their studies.

 Besides rising benefit costs, proposed causes of wage stagnation include the decline of labor unions, loss of job mobility (including through non-competes), and declining employment by the manufacturing sector.

-Between June 2016 and June 2017, wages in the United States grew by 2.5%.
-Factor in inflation, and that level is close to 1% growth for the period.

-European Union
+Europe

 The countries of Belgium, France, Germany, Italy and the United Kingdom have experienced strong real wage growth following European integration in the early 1980s.[6]
 However, according to OECD between 2007 and 2015 the United Kingdom saw a real wage decline of 10.4%, equal only to Greece.

+A 2014 study argued that wages now respond more strongly to changes in unemployment rates.
+It documented how the UK's 1979 - 2010 real wage growth across deciles has stagnated since 2003.
+Its models found that pre-2003, a doubling of the unemployment rate saw median wages fall 7%, but now the same doubling sees a fall of 12%.

+A 2018 paper contended that a major source of wage stagnation is underemployment.
+It studied the OECD with a focus on the UK, finding that unemployment rates often returned to 2007's pre-Great Recession levels.
+However, 2017 underemployment rates in many countries were still worse than 2007.
+So it argues that the low unemployment rates hide continued "labour market slack": its models found underemployment was negatively related to wages both in the UK and other countries.